Lichtphyz/Houston_flooding/README.md

 ## Possible Next Steps

+- Re-balance or suppliment the training data set to overweigh examples of uncommon and high importance flooding appearances
 - I would love to pull in another dataset as a feature: perhaps elevation, soil porosity, etc.
+- Predict/test on flooding outside of Texas
 - Subtract known water bodies from model predictions (using Open Street Maps or another source for ground-truth)
 - Continue labeling more training data
-- Re-balance training data set to overweigh examples of uncommon and high importance flooding appearances
 - Get true per-pixel labeling done (at least on a subset of images)
   * would require additional software/training, or employing a professional photoshop artist, would be expenive and/or time consuming
 - Impliment a full Active Learning scheme where the model's less confident predictions are scrutenized by a human and a new training example generated if the model got an area wrong.